gertanoh/greenlight/Readme.md

 Go proxy does not guarantee that the sources will be present forever(unlikely, but possible) An alternative is to use vendor to keep all the sources of in a vendor folder.
 It can be useful for long standing applications.
+Metrics are handled with prometheus and vizualisation is done with grafana

+### TODO
+- [ ] Handle failing email sends due x509 certificate in docker
+- [ ] Load Testing